Julian1612/42_inception/log.md

 * Push project
 # Finish work 17:00
 ############## WEEKLY-LOG ##############
+# Mittwoch 22.
+Nov
+-

 # Dienstag 21.
 Nov
 - dockers and wordpress is everything working so far
 - improved the makefile is working now
+- removed all the files i don't need anymore
+- seems like the project is working now as it should

 # Monatg 20.
 Nov
 - website is running but and the wp-config.php gets created